Onion River Chorus History

 It has always been a non-auditioned community chorus, open to anyone interested in singing rather eclectic programs of classical and contemporary choral music.

 Larry become the regular conductor beginning in about 1988, although Brian returned regularly as a guest conductor.
+Larry led the chorus until his untimely death from a bicycle accident in November 2021.

-For the first several years rehearsals were at Vermont College and most of the performances were at beautiful College Hall.
+For the first several years rehearsals were held at Vermont College and most of the performances at beautiful College Hall.
 This was before the college remodeled the space and installed acoustical panels and carpeting which considerably dampened the formerly super live acoustics.
 Once that space became unavailable the chorus moved its rehearsals to the Bethany Church Chapel.
 Since fall 2013 we have been rehearsing upstairs at Christ Church.

 From the start Brian and Larry were unafraid to tackle very challenging programs of less frequently performed repertoire.
 The very first program was Monteverdi’s Vespers of 1610.
 The next several years included programs devoted to a single 20th century composer: Stravinsky (including Les Noces with four pianos and percussion); Bartok (including the magnificent Cantata Profana with orchestra); Dallapiccola (including Canti di Prigionia).